mac-comp381/wordy/README.md

 ## Learning Goals

 - Understand the difference between interpreters and compilers.
-- Understand how AST data structres relate to source code.
+- Understand how AST data structures relate to source code.
 - Practice writing code that processes code.
 - Think in detail about the semantics of basic language constructs.
 - Get a taste of the work involved in implementing a programming language.